-Students will need to contact their science teacher from their school, as it will require teacher participation to gain this course credit.
-Teachers are required to come to the research centre at least 2 times to review the students' research project and to attend the final research presentation.
-Teachers will work closely with the Project Leaders for the students to assess and assign their grade for this course.
+Students will need to contact the science teacher from their school, as teacher participation is required to gain this course credit.
+Teachers are required to come to the research centre at least twice, COVID-19 permitting, to review the student's research project and to attend the final research presentation.
+Teachers will work closely with the student's Project Leaders to assess and assign their grade for this course.
 The Deeley Research Centre has developed a list of criteria and evaluation methods for assisting the teacher in reviewing the student's project work.